By Serge Kreutz

 When I recently tried apomorphine, I was surprised indeed about its side effect-free sexual enhancement.
 (It doesn’t have the reputation of being free of side effects in all people.)

-Apomorphine, of course, is what is marketed in Europe as Uprima sublingual apomorphine, which after Viagra is the only additional pharmaceutical that has been approved specifically for the treatment of so-called “erectile dysfunction”.
+Apomorphine, of course, is what is marketed in Europe as Uprima sublingual apomorphine, which after sildenafil citrate is the only additional pharmaceutical that has been approved specifically for the treatment of so-called “erectile dysfunction”.

 In the US, Uprima is not FDA-licensed for the treatment of erectile dysfunction.
 I read somewhere that this is related to a car accident, which had occurred in the testing phase; this accident had been linked to possible side effects of Uprima.